Tickets Sell Out Quickly For A Historic Holiday Trolley Ride Through Downtown Freehold

-Downtown Freehold has lots of charm, and the best way to experience it is aboard a trolley at holiday time.
+Downtown Freehold has lots of charm, and one of the best ways to experience it is aboard a trolley at holiday time.

 The Jolly Trolley is a popular attraction where you board an old-time trolley and drive through the streets, learning about the history of the borough, especially at holiday time.
 The driver will share lots of fun facts, but the real treat is when you make stops along the way and costumed actors give you a real-life experience of life in the 1900s.
 The teens are talented members of the Howell High School Drama Club, who put on skits from a winter night about 100 years ago; they hop on and off the train in the persona of the character they are portraying.
 Last year we “met” Molly Pitcher, a factory worker from Nestle, Martha Washington, the Dutchess of Earl, and special guest Santa Claus.